Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Spatial discretization scheme

 In this expression, we used $k_{\rm eff}$ instead of $\kappa$ so that the initial conditions of the simulation are compatible with the lattice solution of \cref{eq:ex_sol_lat}.
 The extra normalization factor $L^{3/2}$ is introduced to correct for the finite volume of space \cite{caravano2021lattice,latticeeasy,Frolov_2008}, while the $1/\Delta x^3$ factor takes into account the dimensionality of the lattice in the computation of the discrete Fourier transform \cite{latticeeasy,caravano2021lattice}.
 Since the growth of the gauge field occurs only approximately at horizon crossing, a few modes will already be tachyonic at the beginning of the simulation.
 For this reason, we will initiate $u_-$ taking into account some of the tachyonic growth, i.e.

 where we made use of the solution of \cref{eq:ex_sol_lat} for the discrete dynamics.
 This expression reduces to \eqref{eq:discmodes} for $-k\tau\gg2\xi$, which will be true for most of the modes.
-Once the mode functions $u_\pm$ are specified, the field fluctuations on the lattice are generated in Fourier space as statistical realizations of a random process.
+Once the mode functions $u_\pm$ are specified, the field configuration on the lattice is generated in Fourier space as statistical realization of a random process.
+In this way, the uncertainty associated to the quantum nature of the gauge field is replaced by a statistical uncertainty over the different random realizations of the lattice simulation.
 This procedure consists in initiating every classical mode $A_{\pm}(\kappa_{\vec{m}})$ as a Gaussian random number with standard deviation equal to $u_{\pm}(\kappa_{\vec{m}})$.
 We use the same procedure as \cite{caravano2021lattice}, to which we refer for further details.
 After this, the gauge field $\vec{A}(\vec{n})$ in real space is obtained from \cref{eq:pol} making use of the polarization vectors $\vec\epsilon_\pm(\kappa)$ defined in \cref{eq:epsilon}.